CarsonDavis/CarsonDavis.github.io/_posts/2024-10-30-onshape_tips.md

 ## Constraints

+## Drawing Constrained Lines
+When drawing lines, you can ping them onto a line or point to automatically generate a constraint.

 ## Setting Variables
+When dimensioning any area of a sketch, instead of typing a number you can type # and select create new variable.
+This will allow you to change the value of the variable in the Features Panel and have it update everywhere it is used in the model.

 ## Linking Variables to Text
+- right click on the bottom of the text selection square and click Edit Text
+- once the dialog box is open, right click on the text and click convert to expression
+- instead of typing `4.25mm` type, you can type `toString(#trimming_length/mm)~"mm"` and it will automatically update to the correct value in the correct units with your added text of `mm`.

+## Placing Text Within a Sketch
+You'll need to decide if you are going to constrain the text within a certain height or width.
+Then you can draw two lines and pin the text midpoints to the lines.

 ## Setting two Pieces to Match an Overall Length

 ## That Thing About Coplaner Lines or Something?